-One-to-one correspondence, fine motor practice, and number recognition are just some of the reasons I love using clip cards with my kindergarten students.
+One-to-one correspondence, fine motor practice and number recognition are just some of the reasons I love using counting clip cards with my kindergarten students.
 And this football variety is sure to score a touchdown with young sports fans!
 It’s great practice for counting sets 1-20.

-Scroll below to download your freebie and then make sure to run over and grab our Pumpkin Puzzles for more counting fun!
+Scroll below to download your freebie and then make sure to run over and grab our Number Formation Pack!

 I used my paper trimmer to cut out the cards and then grabbed a set of clothespins.

-They looked at the footballs shown and counted the number out loud.
+They looked at the footballs shown on the clip card and counted the number out loud.

 What I love about these cards is that some students could use subitizing skills to determine the number of footballs.
 (Subitizing means instantly recognizing the number of objects in a set without needing to count them one by one.)